cmcmanu21/Conjoint_Analysis/README.md

 ----
 ### Overview:

 This was an assignment from Dr. Sangkil Moon's Consumer Analytics course at UNC Charlotte's School of Data Science.
 The goal was to perform a conjoint analysis using SAS to assist with the development of a new product from a shoe manufacturer.
-Then, based on the findings from the conjoint analysis, compute the utuility, and importance weights for each attribute.
+Then, based on the findings from the conjoint analysis, compute the utility, and importance weights for each attribute.
 Finally, provide suggestions on what shoe design would be most profitable for the shoe manufacturer.

 ### Tasks to be performed: